dcm4che/dcm4chee-arc-cs/docs/networking/config/upsProcessingRule.rst

     "
     .. _dcmUPSTemplateID:

-    :ref:`Create UPS on Cancel <dcmUPSTemplateID>`",string,"Specifies ID of UPS Template for creating an UPS if the processing failed and no retry is scheduled.
+    :ref:`Create UPS on Cancel <dcmUPSTemplateID>`",string,"Specifies ID of UPS Template for creating an UPS if the processing failed and retry is not scheduled any more.
 If absent, no UPS will be created on failures.

     (dcmUPSTemplateID)"
     "